Degloving Injury Lawyers

 A degloving injury can take two possible forms: open and closed.
 In the case of an open degloving, the skin is completely or partially ripped away, leaving the underlying layers of muscle, connective tissue and bone, exposed.
 The parts of the body most typically affected in this instance are the limbs, torso, head, hands and feet.
 Closed degloving, by contrast, occurs underneath the skin and is often visible only as a bruise.
 These injuries result when an external force causes the topmost layers of skin to detach from the deeper layers, in the resulting hypodermal gap lesions known as Morel-Lavallée lesions form and fill with fluids.
 Closed degloving typically occurs in the knees, buttocks, hips, and shoulder blades.
 Both open and closed degloving injuries can result from motor vehicle accidents, industrial-related accidents, falls, sports-related injuries, and animal bites.

 Jed Dietrich, Esq. has spent the past twenty years working as a personal injury attorney, tackling countless personal injury cases across the Western New York area.
-Today, he and his team of recognized Best Lawyers are more than prepared to represent you in a degloving accident case.
+Today, he and his team are more than prepared to represent you in a degloving accident case.
 Their priority is to ensure that you receive compensation for your injuries.
 Call us today at 716-839-3939 or visit us online for your free consultation.
 You will not be charged until we achieve a win!Degloving Accidents

 The three most common accidents that result in a degloving injury are motor vehicle accidents, industrial accidents, and ring–related injuries.
 Each of these accidents will now be discussed in detail: